-Whilst the stamp duty rules for individuals purchasing their second residential property is well-known, the guidelines around companies purchasing such properties are far less so and can leave businesses at a disadvantage, explained Gill Molloy, group tax director at Champion Accountants.
+Whilst the stamp duty rules for individuals purchasing their second residential property is well-known, the guidelines around companies purchasing such properties are far less so and can leave businesses at a disadvantage, explained Martin Frain, tax advisory consultant at Champion Accountants.

 If a company purchases a residential property costing more than £500,000 and it doesn’t fit under any of these exemptions below, then a flat 15 per cent rate of SDLT applies:

 - Property development businesses, which are those that buy and develop or redevelop residential or non-residential properties for resale and are run on a commercial basis with a view of making profit

 - A rental business that acquires properties in order to receive an income by the receipt of rent (excluding properties which are rented to any connected person)

 - Financial institutions acquiring property in the course of lending

 - Property occupied by employees such as accommodation located on or next to a school for the on-site caretaker